-- (1) These guidelines may indicate - a. the breadth and depth of accomplishments in teaching, research/scholarship/creative activity, and professional service that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Professor and outstanding quality in the case of promotion to Professor; - b. appropriate combinations of such accomplishments that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Professor and outstanding quality in the case of promotion to Professor; and - c. how the breadth and depth of the appropriate accomplishments will be evaluated. - (2) With respect to research/scholarship/creative activity, each unit may develop guidelines for the standards of "excellent" and "outstanding" that are consistent with the University's publicly articulated mission.
-These guidelines may also - a. address the relative value of different categories of research/scholarly/creative activity and the outlets in which candidates might be reasonably expected to publish, exhibit, or perform; and - b. provide a general range of the number of publications, exhibitions, or performances that candidates might be reasonably expected to publish, exhibit, or perform in the various outlets that the unit specifies in a. above.
+- (b) In order to provide guidance to faculty members regarding the expectations for achieving promotion, each unit may adopt guidelines that clarify the application of University Criteria on promotion for tenured and tenure-earning faculty in terms more appropriate or specific to the unit's discipline(s). - (1) These guidelines may indicate - a.
+The breadth and depth of accomplishments in teaching, research/scholarship/creative activity, and professional service that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Professor and outstanding quality in the case of promotion to Professor; - b.
+Appropriate combinations of such accomplishments that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Professor and outstanding quality in the case of promotion to Professor; and - c.
+How the breadth and depth of the appropriate accomplishments will be evaluated. - (2) With respect to research/scholarship/creative activity, each unit may develop guidelines that clarify the standards of "excellent" and "outstanding" that are consistent with the University's publicly articulated mission.
+These guidelines may also - a.
+Address the relative value of different categories of research/scholarly/creative activity and the outlets in which candidates might be reasonably expected to publish, exhibit, or perform; and - b.
+Provide a general range of the number of publications, exhibitions, or performances that candidates might be reasonably expected to publish, exhibit, or perform in the various outlets that the unit specifies in a. above.
 It should be understood that merely having accomplishments within the qualifying general range without the required standards of "excellent" or "outstanding" shall not guarantee that the faculty member will receive promotion.
-Conversely, a faculty member may qualify for promotion with accomplishments that fall below the qualifying range but are of extraordinary quality. - (3) The guidelines may clarify, but shall not delete from, conflict with, or change in any substantive manner, the University Criteria for promotion described in Article 20.3 (b).
+Conversely, a faculty member may qualify for promotion with accomplishments that fall below the qualifying range but are of extraordinary quality.

+(3) The guidelines may clarify, but shall not delete from, conflict with, or change in any substantive manner, the University Criteria for promotion described in Article 21.3(b).
 No provision of the guidelines shall be inconsistent with the provisions of this Agreement or with the goals of the unit or of the University.
+The guidelines should not recite, repeat, replicate, duplicate, or copy the language of this Agreement except to identify or introduce the topic or subject to which the guideline applies.